bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 ### Import the `mkcert` Root CA in Thunderbird

-First we have to import the `mkcert` Root CA in Thunderbird to avoid TLS errors because we are using a self-signed certificate.
+First, import the `mkcert` Root CA into Thunderbird to prevent TLS errors, as we are using a self-signed certificate.

 To do it open Thunderbird and go to `Settings -> Privacy & Security -> Certificates -> Manage Certificates...`.